 Heading north to Oakland to Mosswood Park for this legendary court that goes back to the 1950s.
-This court, that has been used in the video game NBA Street Vol 2 was once the home court for Bill Russell, Jason Kidd, and Gary Payton.
+This court, which has been used in the video game NBA Street Vol 2 was once the home court for Bill Russell, Jason Kidd, and Gary Payton.

 Dyckman Park rates second only to Rucker Park in New York.
-The likes of Kemba Walker, DeMar DeRozan and Kevin Durant got their start on this court.
+The likes of Kemba Walker, DeMar DeRozan, and Kevin Durant got their start on this court.
 Also worth noting is The Cage in Greenwich Village, New York because of its size (smaller than regular), 20-foot high surrounding fence, and very intense play with huge crowns to watch the action.

 The Matthew Knight Arena, the home of the Oregon Ducks, has a very distinct floor design that has drawn controversial reviews.
 The design, which is called “Deep in the Woods” features silhouettes of tree lines.
 The appearance from the stands is that of looking from the forest towards the sky, but many fans complain of the glare emanating from the court.
 Another feature is one of the largest scoreboards in all of college basketball, measuring 36 by 32 feet.

 The Brooklyn Nets have one of the most unique, yet beautiful courts in the NBA.
-It’s herringbone-pattern on the hardwood court at the Barclays Center is extremely visually appealing.
+Its herringbone pattern on the hardwood court at the Barclays Center is extremely visually appealing.
 This all occurred when the Nets moved from New Jersey to Brooklyn and in the process attracted top players over the years such as Paul Pierce, Kevin Garnett, and Deron Williams.

-New York’s Madison Square Garden is widely regarded as one of the most esteemed arena in the NBA.
+New York’s Madison Square Garden is widely regarded as one of the most esteemed arenas in the NBA.
 The building, located between 31st and 33rd streets has held numerous events outside of the sports realm, including theater and music.
 Although the Knicks have not had great team success in their home arena, some individual moments occurred there, including Michael Jordan’s 55-point performance shortly after ending his baseball pursuit in 1995.
 Other great performances included Carmelo Anthony’s 62, setting a Knicks scoring record, and Kobe Bryant’s 61 in 2009.

-In Los Angeles, the Staples Center hosts both the Lakers and Clippers, having the distinction of the only arena in the NBA to host two different teams.
+In Los Angeles, the Staples Center hosts both the Lakers and Clippers, having the distinction of being the only arena in the NBA to host two different teams.
 With numerous celebrities at every contest, which is 82 times a year in the regular season, to go along with the slew of Hall of Famers that have played there, and you can see why the Staples Center is one of the top courts in the NBA.

 Had it not been for Michael Jordan, Chicago’s United Center would not be on this list.
-But Jordan made his mark and much like old Yankee stadium being “The House That Ruth Built”, the United Center is “The House That Jordan Built”.
-Chicago has had it’s share of great sports moments, but Jordan brought 6 NBA titles to Chicago, making the United Center one of the top basketball courts in NBA history.
+But Jordan made his mark and much like old Yankee Stadium being “The House That Ruth Built”, the United Center is “The House That Jordan Built”.
+Chicago has had its share of great sports moments, but Jordan brought 6 NBA titles to Chicago, making the United Center one of the top basketball courts in NBA history.